yshavit/llm-notes/book/01-intro.md

 (Human learning being the way it is, you may still need to refer back to a section you've already read; "front-to-back" doesn't mean you shouldn't ever need to do that.
 But the book isn't organized around you having to jump around.)

+The book is organized into three parts:

+1. **Background math**, which is a quick refresher on vectors and matrices
+2. **The LLM**, which is the meat of this book: a 0-to-60 run-through of how LLMs work
+3. **Further reading**, which is just that.

 ## Contributions

 The source for this book is on [my GitHub][gh].
 Please feel free to suggest corrections there, especially if I got something factually wrong.
 (If it's just a matter of wording or clarification, I may accept it, but no promises — sorry!)